jmichaelreilly/jmichaelreilly.org/README.md

 This website is a placeholder for a future J. Michael Reilly Foundation website, which we'll build out in the coming weeks.

+## Updates

+**March 27, 2021:** Amy Bushey, Helen Garrett and Dana McKenna are leading an effort to have the Little Theater at H.H.
+Dow High School named after Coach.
+Awesome!

 Please consider subscribing to the website mailing list to stay up to date with our plans.
 (We promise we won't sell your email address or spam you!)

 <!-- Begin Mailchimp Signup Form -->